About Montera34

 They both like rowing boats and sailing boats, and from time to time they take to the Bilbao estuary or the ocean coast.

-You can usually find Pablo at Wikitoki in Bilbao and Alfonso at Lab Place in the French Pyrenees.
+You can usually find Pablo at Wikitoki in Bilbao and Alfonso in the French Pyrenees.

 Pablo Rey MazónPablo (numeroteca.org, @numeroteca).
 He works and collaborates in several research and experimentation collectives such as Basurama, Wikitoki or Publiclab.
 His main concern is how to structure and make information more accessible.
 To do so, he develops research processes and data visualizations where researchers, clients or users can deepen and understand complex data.